Typical household hazardous products include:

-Latex paint is not hazardous and can be disposed without the use of a hazardous waste drop-off program.
+Latex paint is not hazardous waste and can be disposed without the use of a hazardous waste drop-off program.
 See this link for more information about latex paint disposal.

 Year round outlets (Recycling & Reuse Outlets Page) may be available for some of your material.
 Items may also be taken to a local household hazardous waste company for recycling.

 Why should I properly store and dispose of hazardous products?